scarpent/ledgerbil/README.md

 ![ledger file with syntax highlighting](docs/images/ledger-syntax-highlighting.png "Syntax Highlighting")

 Why yet another tool?
 Why ledgerbil?
 I had my own ideas for features, and it's fun to have a project to work on.

-Some of ledgerbil's features:

-  * Automate the entry of recurring transactions via a scheduler.
-  * Interactively reconcile accounts.
-  * Sort a file by transaction date.
-  * Display balances or net worth by year or month in a grid format.
-  * Display investments with dollar and share amounts side by side.
+Let's look at a few examples of reporting options before moving on to a rambling preamble and then a deeper dive...

 A grid report: